 If you decide to convert your term life policy to a permanent life policy, you may be able to skip the medical exam or other steps that you went through to get your term life policy.
 It pays to convert ASAP since the sooner you open your permanent plan, the more time your money will have to grow over the course of your life.

 There are life insurance options for every life stage and financial situation.
 To convert your existing term policy, contact the Erie Insurance agent through whom you purchased the policy.
-To see what kind of life insurance is best for you, contact any Erie Insurance agent in your community.
+To see what kind of life insurance is best for you, get in touch with any Erie Insurance agent in your community or use the life calculator to estimate your coverage needs.